In 1993 I decided to study photography and start taking pictures.

 This is also when I had my daughter Jordan and became a mother for the first time.

-The two events came together for me when I began to wonder what if these Princesses had to deal with Cancer?
+At the same time my mother was diagnosed with Breast Cancer .
+The two events came together for me when I began to wonder what if these Princesses had to deal with a real problem like Cancer?

-Fallen Princesses was conceived in 2007.
+The Fallen Princesses project was conceived in 2007.